tomvisions/assessment/README.md

 This stack builds the ECS Cluster and Security Group.
 Both Cluster Name and Security Group Id are placed as Outputs

 ## ECSServiceStack
 This stack builds the ECS Service, as well as Task Definition and adds the container for what wordpress with  WooCommerce plugin will reside on.
-Still need work on the Target Groups, and port forwarding

 # MySQLStack
 This stack builds a MySQL instance in the RDS Service.
 It's a very basic configuration.
 Need more time to flesh it out more.

-# Other needs that need to be done

-# Cloudfront stack.

-A cloudfront stack would be needed to display the Woo Commerce site to the world.
-It would be the CDN to make the site accessible in a quick efficent manner

-# ECR Stack
+## ECRStack

-A ECR Repository would be needed for container the docker images being built inside of the CI/CD Pipeline process
+A ECR Repository needed to store docker images built during the CI/CD Pipeline process

-# Cloudfront stack.

-A cloudfront stack would be needed to display the Woo Commerce site to the world.
-It would be the CDN to make the site accessible in a quick efficent manner

-# S3 stack.
+## DNSFrontStack

+A stack that creates the dns records for the wordpress woocommerce site.
+The DNS record is an alias to the Cloudfront distribution also created in this stack.
+The CloudFront Distribution links to the Application load balancer used for the green blue deployment

+## MediaStack.

-A S3 bucket stack to host asssets for wordpress.
+A S3 bucket stack to host asssets for wordpress, access through the CloudFront distribution also setup for it.

 # CI/CD Pipeline

+## CICDCdkStack

-For this infastructure, the folowing CI/CD Pipeline would of been needed.
+For this infastructure, the folowing CI/CD Pipeline is needed

 ## Source